SpenceKonde/DxCore/megaavr/extras/TakingOverTCA0.md

 ### Example 2: Variable frequency and duty cycle PWM
-This generates PWM similar to above (though without the silly interrupt to change the duty cycle), but takes it a step further with two functions to set the duty cycle and frequency.
+This generates PWM similar to above (though without the silly interrupt to change the duty cycle), but takes it a step further and into more practical territory with two functions to set the duty cycle and frequency.

 ```
-#if defined(MILLIS_USE_TIMERA0)||defined(__AVR_ATtinyxy2__)
+#if defined(MILLIS_USE_TIMERA0)
-#error "This sketch takes over TCA0, don't use for millis here.
-Pin mappings on 8-pin parts are different"
+#error "This sketch takes over TCA0, don't use for millis here."
 #endif

+uint8_t OutputPin = PIN_PC1;

 unsigned int Period=0xFFFF;

 void setup() {
-  // We will be outputting PWM on PB0
-  pinMode(PIN_PB0, OUTPUT); //PB0 - TCA0 WO0, pin7 on 14-pin parts
-  TCA0.SPLIT.CTRLA=0; //disable TCA0 and set divider to 1
-  TCA0.SPLIT.CTRLESET=TCA_SPLIT_CMD_RESET_gc|0x03; //set CMD to RESET, and enable on both pins.
-  TCA0.SPLIT.CTRLD=0; //Split mode now off, CMPn = 0, CNT = 0, PER = 255
+  pinMode(OutputPin, OUTPUT);
+  PORTMUX.TCAROUTEA = (PORTMUX.TCAROUTEA & ~(PORTMUX_TCA0_gm)) | PORTMUX_TCA0_PORTC_gc;
+  takeOverTCA0(); // this replaces disabling and resettng the timer, required previously.
   TCA0.SINGLE.CTRLB=(TCA_SINGLE_CMP0EN_bm|TCA_SINGLE_WGMODE_SINGLESLOPE_gc); //Single slope PWM mode, PWM on WO0
   TCA0.SINGLE.PER=Period; // Count all the way up to 0xFFFF
   // At 20MHz, this gives ~305Hz PWM